regulus33/MidiFrame/czech.md

 ## some consonants that change

-Sometimes certain consonants will morph into their voiceless pair when shifted to the end of a word (there could be otheer conditions as well)
+Sometimes certain consonants will morph into their voiceless pair when shifted to the end of a word (there could be other conditions as well)

 in particular `v-f` and `b-p` if `b` becomes 'p' at the end of the word as in `fab` would be pronounced `fap` :-)